by Dr. Mark D. Roberts

 Sharing My Greatest Advent Discovery

 Earlier in this article I spoke of discovering Advent.
-Of course I didn’t discover it in the way an explorer discovers a place no one has been before.
+Of course, I didn’t discover it in the way an explorer discovers a place no one has been before.
 Millions upon millions of Christians have observed Advent for centuries upon centuries.
-(Check this short history of Advent.)
 I’ve been a Johnny-come-lately.
 My discovery of Advent was more like when I find some fantastic natural oasis that’s been around for a long time, but, for some reason, I hadn’t ever visited.

 What I want to write about today isn’t my discovery of Advent as an opportunity for growing in my relationship with God, but rather my accidental (providential?) discovery of one way to observe Advent that has made a huge difference in my life.